Why We Built Onira

 Template content is a race to the bottom.
 A thousand channels producing indistinguishable videos about the same topics at the same quality level is not a content strategy — it is noise.
 Cinema quality is the moat.
 It is the reason someone subscribes to your channel instead of the next one in the search results.

 This is what we mean by "cinema quality" at Onira.
 We do not mean Hollywood.
-We mean: visually coherent, narratively structured, aurally rich, and distinctly yours.
-Content that does not announce "I was made by an AI" in its first five seconds.
+We mean: narratively structured, visually coherent, aurally rich, and distinctly yours.
+Content that does not announce "I was made by a random AI" in its first five seconds.

 The Technical Approach

 That is the technical core.
 It is not magic — it is orchestration.
-But the output is noticeably different from anything a single-model approach produces.
+But the output is noticeably different from anything a single-model or prompt-and-pray approach produces.

 What We Are Building Toward

 But what I am most excited about is the access question.
-Right now, producing a cinema-quality 30-minute documentary costs $10,000–$100,000 and takes weeks.
-That means most stories do not get told.
-The people who have interesting things to say do not have the resources to say them at a quality level anyone will watch.
+Most stories do not get told — not because they are not worth telling, but because the people who have them do not have the resources to tell them at a quality level anyone will watch.

 The barrier to cinema-quality video production has been high for too long.
-We are making it ~$26 and 30 minutes.
+We are making it accessible.
 Your story is worth telling.

 — Biel